Interactive Map: U.S. States With EPCS Legislation

 - No Mandate

-RXNT offers direct access to state Prescription Drug Monitoring Programs (PDMP).
-We work with Appriss, to connect you directly to state PDMPs.
-You won't experience any interruption to your workflow because it’s conveniently integrated into RXNT's E-Prescribing (eRx) solution (plus our Electronic Health Records (EHR) and Full Suite.
-And no additional fees.
+RXNT offers direct, integrated access to state Prescription Drug Monitoring Programs (PDMP) and Prescription Monitoring Programs (PMP).
+We work with Bamboo Health (formerly Appriss Health), to connect you directly to state PDMPs without needing to open a new tab or window to find prescription information.
+You won't experience any interruption to your workflow because PMP/PMP conveniently integrated right within RXNT's E-Prescribing (eRx) solution (plus our Electronic Health Records (EHR) and Full Suite, too!)

 Seamless integration with EHR and PM solutions